7 Telehealth Myths Debunked

-Since the COVID-19 pandemic, telehealth and virtual visits have increased in popularity.
-In addition to in-person visits, Ochsner Health has two options for patients.
+Experiencing the discomfort of illness but finding it difficult to visit a doctor's office?
+Look no further - at Ochsner Health, we've got you covered with not just one, but two convenient options.
+Embracing the changing landscape of healthcare, telehealth and virtual visits have surged in popularity over the years.
 For urgent care needs, you can use Ochsner Connected Anywhere.
 For video visits with your provider, you can use MyOchsner Virtual Visits.
-While virtual visits are is growing rapidly in popularity, there are still myths and uncertainty surrounding these services.
+While virtual visits are growing rapidly in popularity, there are still myths and uncertainty surrounding these services.

-Here are seven of the most common myths surrounding telehealth:
+Here are six of the most common myths surrounding telehealth:

 Myth #1: Telehealth is too new